MicrosoftDocs/dynamics365smb-docs/business-central/resources-for-users.md

 ---
 title: Resources for users
-description: Resources for users contains a set of resources, services, and tools to use Microsoft Dynamics 365 Business Central.
+description: Resources for users are a set of resources, services, and tools for using Business Central.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf